shaunsmith/functionslab/3-1-SetupEnv.md

 Ask your lab instructor for the actual keys to use during the labs.
 Overwrite empty key files in the [keys](keys) folder with the actual key files provided by your instructor.

+Make a note of the full path of your private key file.

 ## OCI CLI configuration

-* Note: Functions does NOT require you to install the OCI CLI.
+Note: Functions does NOT require you to install the OCI CLI.
 All you need is to enter your user account details in the  ~/.oci/config file

-Edit the ~/.oci/config file.
+Create/edit the `~/.oci/config` file.
 Copy paste the contents of [util/workshop-devrel-profile](util/workshop-devrel-profile) to the bottom of ~/.oci/config